Homemade Garam Masala-nut free

 Garam Masala is a bled of aromatic whole spices, usually first toasted to maximize flavor and then ground.
 You’ll never find the same set of spices in garam masala because it varies based on family, region and personal preferences.

 The word “masala” means spices and “garam” means “hot”.
 However garam masala is not typically spicy just full of flavor.

-This Garam Masala is a nut-free spice blend which is also free from the most common allergens including sesame.
+This homemade garam masala recipe is a nut-free spice blend and an alternative to garam masala purchased in the store.
+It is also free from the most common allergens including sesame.